-You are cordially invited to attend the 170th Ordinary General Meeting of Shareholders of Keisei Electric Railway Co., Ltd. (the "Company"), which will be held on Thursday, June 27, 2013, at 10:00 a.m. in the Rose Room on the sixth floor of KEISEI HOTEL MIRAMARE, 15-1 Honchiba-cho, Chuo-ku, Chiba-city, Chiba.
+You are cordially invited to attend the 173rd Ordinary General Meeting of Shareholders of Keisei Electric Railway Co., Ltd. (the "Company"), which will be held on Wednesday, June 29, 2016, at 10:00 a.m. in the Rose Room on the sixth floor of KEISEI HOTEL MIRAMARE, 15-1 Honchiba-cho, Chuo-ku, Chiba-city, Chiba.
 The agenda is as shown below.

-If you are unable to attend the meeting in person, you may exercise your voting rights in writing.
-Please review the attached Reference Materials for General Meeting of Shareholders, then indicate "for" or "against" for each agenda item listed on the enclosed Voting Rights Exercise Form, and post it back to the Head Office of the Company.
-To be valid, your proxy must be received by 6:00 p.m. on the day before the meeting (June 26, 2013).
+If you are unable to attend the meeting in person, you may exercise your voting rights in writing or by the Internet.
+Please review the attached Reference Materials for General Meeting of Shareholders, then refer to Instructions on the Exercise of Your Voting Rights on pages 3 to 4, and exercise your voting rights by 6:00 p.m. on the day before the meeting (June 28, 2016).